yoyosource/BOTC-HomeBrew/Demon/README.md

 # Demon

 ## ![](Caetrum/.image_big.png) [Caetrum](Caetrum)
 Each night*, choose a player; they die.
-When a potion breaks, tonight another one might break as well.
+When a player dies this way, instead of breaking another player might receive 1 of their potions.
+Each night, a potion might break.

 ## ![](Commira/.image_big.png) [Commira](Commira)
 Each night*, choose 3 different living players; they receive a Potion, then choose a player; they die.